env-tools/env-monitor/README.md

 *To debug from your IDE*
  - Run Application::main in debug mode

+*Caveats*

+*If SSH is blocked at your PC or there are other SSH connection issues, modify configuration:
+ - set applications.provider=org.envtools.monitor.provider.applications.mock.MockApplicationsModuleProvider in application.properties
+ - set load-at-startup to false in shell.xShellz.com.xml

 #Developers guide

 Client/server interaction is built on asynchronous message exchange over Websockets (STOMP protocol).
 Message format is JSON.